-As the new school year kicks off, it’s time to dust down the pencil case, break in those new shoes and get back into term-time routines.
+As the new school year kicks off, it’s time to dust off the pencil case, break in those new shoes and get back into term-time routines.

 Packed full of goodness and really filling, these delicious muffins are made with cottage cheese, mixed seeds, spring onions and either butternut squash or sweet potato – whichever you prefer.
-Make a batch and enjoy them for breakfast on the go, too.
+Make a batch and they’ll be great for breakfast on–the-go, too.

 So easy to make, this classic houmous recipe is a simple blend of chickpeas and tahini (sesame seed paste).
-High in protein, fibre and more than ten micronutrients – including a hefty amount of the mineral copper, which keeps hair and skin nice and healthy – this is a great, nutritious snack.
+High in protein, fibre and with more than 10 micronutrients – including a hefty amount of the mineral copper, which keeps hair and skin nice and healthy – this is a great, nutritious after-school snack.

-The best thing about making your own granola bars is you can decide exactly what you include.
+The best thing about making your own granola bars is you can decide exactly what you pack them with.
 This recipe uses sour cherries or cranberries, along with apricots and dates.
 Once you master the basic principle, get creative with your favourite flavours, and get the kids involved, too.

 Delicious mouthfuls of seeds, nuts, dates, cocoa, honey and warming spices – these little balls are the business!
-Great for a burst of energy after a busy day at school, and a handy little snack to pop into pockets or lunchboxes the following day.
+Great for a burst of energy after a busy day at school, and a handy, healthy snack to pop into pockets or lunchboxes the following day.

-Have fun with a varied selection of veg (think baby carrots, long radishes and different-shaped lettuce leaves), then bring together with this gorgeously fresh mint, pea and yoghurt dip.
+Have fun with a varied selection of veg (think baby carrots, long radishes and different lettuce leaves), then serve with this gorgeously fresh mint, pea and yoghurt dip.
 Takes just 10 minutes to make, and even less time to eat!

-If you haven’t already tried it, have a whirl at this roasted kale recipe.
+If you haven’t already, have a whirl at making this roasted kale recipe.
 You won’t believe how sweet, nutty and crispy the leaves turn in the oven.
-Pair with mixed toasted nuts and you might be surprised at just how popular this super-green recipe proves!
+Pair with mixed toasted nuts and you’ll be surprised at just how quickly these super-greens will be gone.